Helium-Labs/Zorkin/README.md

 EpkTemplate = TMPL('TMPL_EPK')
 CustomClaimKeyTemplate = TMPL('TMPL_CUSTOMCLAIMKEY')
 OAuthAccountGUIDTemplate = TMPL('TMPL_OAUTHACCOUNTGUID')
-string ProofVerifierAddr # Hardcoded Address of the verifier LSIG string RSAVerifierAppId # Hardcoded App ID of the RSA Verifier string CreatorAddr # Hardcoded Address of the Zorkin user that created this LSIG Account for one of their users
+ProofVerifierAddrTemplate = TMPL('TMPL_PROOFVERIFIERADDR') # Hardcoded Address of the verifier LSIG RSAVerifierAppIdTemplate = TMPL('TMPL_RSAVERIFIERAPPID') # Hardcoded Address of the verifier LSIG CreatorAddrTemplate = TMPL('TMPL_CREATORADDR') # Hardcoded Address of the Zorkin user that created this LSIG Account for one of their users

 # Define a function to validate the JWT proof.
 def hasOAuthAccountAccess(sig):